 Statistical series are affected by special events.
 However, as explained in our special events policy, it is not possible to make an estimate of the effect of particular events only on the basis of information collected in those series.
+However, we publish a special events calendar which may help you put some context on reported estimates.

 There were a number of special events in 2012.
 The Diamond Jubilee celebrations saw changes to the normal pattern of bank holidays in May and June, and an additional day's holiday in June; all of these changes affected estimates for Quarter 2 (Apr to June) of 2012, and the article gave more information on how estimates were compiled over this period.
 The Olympics took place from 27 July to 12 August 2012 (with a few events starting on 25 July), and Paralympics from 29 August to 9 September.
 The direct effect of the Olympics and Paralympics were reflected in the estimates for the months of Quarter 3 (July to Sept) of 2012.
 More details of how certain series were expected to be affected were given in an Information Note.
-A detailed article describing possible effects on GDP and comparing with earlier Olympic Games, was published by us on 25 October.
-Wider effects, for example the presence of the Olympics influencing the number of non-Olympic tourist visits, may of course have affected any of the summer months.
+A detailed article describing possible effects on GDP and comparing with earlier Olympic Games, was published by us on 25 October 2012.
+Wider effects, for example, the presence of the Olympics influencing the number of non-Olympic tourist visits, may of course have affected any of the summer months.

 The result of these special events in 2012 has been the introduction of additional uncertainty in the interpretation of movements between Quarter 2 and Quarter 3 and between Quarter 3 and Quarter 4.
-Users should therefore consider all information available when interpreting the statistics.
+You should therefore consider all information available when interpreting the statistics.

-15. Further statistics and other analyses
+15 .
+Further statistics and other analyses